apike/allenpike.com/_posts/2024-08-16-forestwalk-labs.md

 Researching this uncovered many deeper problems and questions, for example:

-> How do you test and evaluate a non-deterministic LLM-powered product as you iterate and attempt to improve it?
+> How do you test and evaluate a non-deterministic LLM-powered product as your team iterates it?

 Inside this lay countless finer-grained questions around evaluation approaches, workflows, safety, developer experience, testing, product experiment velocity, and so on.

 In more-established domains, researching fractally into a problem uncovers layers of increasingly detailed answers and best practices.
-When you’re researching an emerging area, though, once you get more than one or two questions deep – even talking to world experts – you hit on meaningfully unsolved problems.
+When you’re researching an emerging area, though, once you get more than one or two questions deep – even talking to world experts – you hit on meaningful unsolved problems.

 In the interviews I’ve been doing, I often get answers like,